August 25, 2004 :: College Prep Materials Will Aid Junior High and High School Students

 High school counselors will also receive the brochure “Are You Looking for Money?,” which provides information on Federal Stafford and PLUS loans, including the application process, borrowing limits, interest rates and repayment.

-All schools will receive a flyer about the Oklahoma College Savings Plan, a program that provides families with a smart, flexible way to save for their children's futures.
+All schools will receive a flier about the Oklahoma College Savings Plan, a program that provides families with a smart, flexible way to save for their children's futures.

 Students and parents can also view or download the online versions of the publications soon by visiting the Student Center Web site.